 Guava Key Lime Pie

 Here’s how a visit to Sweet Delights Key Lime Pies goes: you walk into a small storefront in Homestead and are greeted by baker/literal angel Debra Allen.
 After welcoming you, she conducts a brief interrogation about your pie interests, then returns with a big tray of pie samples - like banana key lime, guava key lime, mamey key lime, and coconut key lime.
-There are about a dozen more options, and they’re all, in our opinion, the best key lime pies in the state of Florida.
-So, yes, there are currently six slices of pie in our freezer.
-And we’re trying very hard not to eat them all in 24 hours.
+There are about a dozen more options, and they’re all, in my opinion, the best key lime pies in the state of Florida.
+So, yes, there are currently six slices of pie in my freezer.
+And I’m trying very hard not to eat them all in 24 hours.

-During our dinner at the new Wynwood spot Uchi, which is an excellent restaurant we just added to our Hit List, it came time to order dessert and we said something like, “Well, we can’t not get the fried milk.”
+During dinner at the new Wynwood spot Uchi, which is an excellent restaurant I just added to our Hit List, it came time to order dessert and I said something like, “Well, we can’t not get the fried milk.”
 And the server said something like, “Yeah, I don’t understand people who don’t order that.”
 It turned out to not only be an easy decision, but a great one.
 The pretty dessert includes a scoop of vanilla custard, salted fudge, a toasted blondie, and little balls of fried milk you get to crack open with a spoon.

 Dulce De Leche Monkey Bread

 It dipped below 70 degrees this week, so it felt like the perfect time to check out the new Wynwood ramen spot, Momosan.
 The restaurant has things other than ramen, but ramen is the main attraction here and we only get, like, six “cold” days a year.
-So we opted for the gyukotsu, which, according to the menu, they only make 25 orders of per day.
-Luckily we got one before it sold out, and it was pretty darn good.
+So I opted for the gyukotsu, which, according to the menu, they only make 25 orders of per day.
+Luckily I got one before it sold out, and it was pretty darn good.
 It came with a massive braised beef rib, a magical broth, and kale namul.
-We recommend seeking it out the next time it’s under 75 degrees.
+I recommend seeking it out the next time it’s under 75 degrees.